pooYAYooq/jammming/README.md

 1. Clone the repository:
 2. Navigate to the project directory:
 3. Install dependencies:
+4. Set up environment variables:
+  .
+Create a new file named `.env.local` in the project root .
+Open `.env.example` and copy its contents to `.env.local` .
+In `.env.local`, replace the placeholder with your actual Spotify Client ID
-4. Start the development server:
+5. Start the development server:

 ## 🎮 How to Use